- Challenge Overview

 At the end of the month, we analyzed the insights and, as a community, decided which food access issues to focus on as we move forward in the challenge.
 A recap of the INQUIRE process can be found here.

-The IDEATE phase is now closed!
+The IDEATE phase is closed.

 During the IDEATE phase, our goal was to collectively brainstorm solutions…to the prioritized issues identified in the INQUIRE phase!
 These four issues included (1) urban agriculture, (2) food & nutrition education, (3) transportation and (4) alternative retail models.
 We rose to the challenge and came up with 271 ideas (view the ideas below).
 For a full recap of the IDEATE phase, click here.

-The INVESTIGATE phase is now open, through the end of April!
+The INVESTIGATE phase is closed.

-The goal of the INVESTIGATE phase is to connect high-potential ideas with “do-ers.”
+The goal of the INVESTIGATE phase was to connect high-potential ideas with “do-ers.”
 Why?
 Because ideas don’t have impact on their own!
 Do-ers might be existing non-profit or for-profit organizations, faith-based ministries, students, entrepreneurs or anyone else that is interested in making impact happen.

 Almost done!
 The goal of the IMPACT phase is to further prepare the “do-ers” for implementation.
 While our process may be ending, the impact is just starting.

-Step 2: And….we will celebrate the collective innovative power of the Indianapolis crowd at our concluding Solutions Showcase on Friday, May 19th!
+Step 2: We will celebrate the collective innovative power of the Indianapolis crowd at our concluding Solutions Showcase on Friday, May 19th!
 This is an opportunity to provide additional feedback for the do-ers, and to connect do-ers with mentors, support and other resources that they might need.

 Thanks to Mercy Road Church, we will be providing $10,000 in “Do Something Grants!!!!”
 These micro-grants are designed to help spur action and support our do-ers .
 Download the application HERE!

-If you are looking for larger sources of funding once you have a sustainable business model, we encourage you to check out the Healthy Food Financing Programs, IU Health Healthy Food Access Grant, Faith and Action project, Build Fund, Conservation Fund: Transporting Healthy Food, and the various local investors for starters.
+Note: If you are looking for larger sources of funding once you have a sustainable business model, we encourage you to check out the Healthy Food Financing Programs, IU Health Healthy Food Access Grant, Faith and Action project, Build Fund, Conservation Fund: Transporting Healthy Food, and the various local investors for starters.

 Contributions So Far